-Extreme angles, sharp points, precision piecing, easy patch cutting, one-of-a-kind images and more are all possible with paper piecing.
+Extreme angles, sharp points, precision piecing, easy patch cutting, one-of-a-kind images and more are all possible with foundation paper piecing.
 In this design class, you’ll learn how to create foundations for everything from traditional blocks to pictorial quilts.
-We’ll start with foundation design for simple blocks — log cabin and flying geese — to more complex blocks — butterflies, flowers, animals and more.
-In the process, you’ll discover when paper piecing is the best piecing process for you.
-Then you’ll design a block.
+We’ll start with foundation design for simple blocks then to more complex blocks — butterflies, flowers, animals and more.
+In the process, you’ll discover when paper piecing is the best piecing process for you, and you’ll design a block.

-Determining the number of foundations needed.
+Determining the number of foundations needed

-Numbering foundations for piecing order.
+Numbering foundations for piecing order

-Labeling foundations and marking them for joining to other foundations.
+Labeling foundations and marking them for joining to other foundations

-Making templates for cutting patches for on-grain piecing and efficient use of fabric.
+Making templates for cutting patches for on-grain piecing and efficient use of fabric